lxnder/cra-tailwindcss-apollo-client-boilerplate/README.md

-## Barebones create-react-app boilerplate with tailwindcss.
+## Barebones create-react-app boilerplate with tailwindcss and apollo-client.

 ### Modify default purgecss paths in "tailwind.js".